 616-355-0055, ext 228

 Please be prepared to give the following information:

 - Time Student is Returning to Campus

 Before leaving the building, the person providing transportation must sign the student out at the main office.
-In the case of a Middle School/High School student driver or walker, the student is allowed to leave campus without a parent coming to the school only when given permission and after signing out in the main office.
+In the case of a Middle School/High School student driver or walker, the student is allowed to leave campus without a parent coming to the school only when given permission by the parent contacting the main office.
+The main office will call to dismiss the student from class and the student must sign out at the main office prior to leaving campus.
 Late pick-ups and drop-offs should not occur at the Lyceum building.